Disclosure: This post may contain affiliate links. See my Affiliate Disclosure to learn more.

-This recipe has been sitting in the binder for quite a while, and for the life of me, I can’t remember whether we had tried it yet.
+This Surviving Cancer’s Recipes of the week recipe has been sitting in the binder for quite a while, and for the life of me, I can’t remember whether we had tried it yet.
 As I said previously, my husband and I love garlic, so what better way to get the most out of all the garlicky goodness than with a recipe that calls for 40 cloves of it!
 I am really hoping that this one is as good as it sounds.
 The recipe states 8 servings but should be interesting to see what we finally get out of it.

-I had given this weeks choices to my husband to do a once over on, because I am not the best at remembering how many meals we got out of certain recipes.
+I had given this weeks choices to my husband to do a once over on because I am not the best at remembering how many meals we got out of certain recipes.
 Thank you Chemo Brain.
-Hopefully these will be enough for the week, but part of me fears that I may have overestimated on meals, and there may be more carryovers into next weeks recipes of the week.
-One of these days I’ll get this meal planning thing figure out.
+Hopefully, these will be enough for the week, but part of me fears that I may have overestimated on meals, and there may be more carryovers into next weeks recipes of the week.
+One of these days I’ll get this meal planning thing figured out.